v2fly/v2fly-github-io/docs/en_US/v5/config/proxy/wireguard.md

 * In a simple client configuration these two sets usually match, but they are not the same field and should not be confused.
 * If you only use IPv4, remove the IPv6 addresses and routes from both `allowedIps` and `stack`.
 * `settings.domainStrategy` is used by this outbound's TCP path.
 For UDP destinations that may still be domain names, use the outer outbound `domainStrategy` with values such as `"UseIP"`, `"UseIP4"`, or `"UseIP6"`.

+(This document is machine generated, and checked by author.)